 Norway’s 3-Year Temporary Work Visa 2025: A Comprehensive Guide for International Professionals

-By January 2025, Norway officially opened its new 3-Year Temporary Work Visa with the expectation of attracting highly skilled foreign professionals to fill essential labor gaps in priority sectors.
-With a strong economy, stable society, and unparalleled level of living, Norway is a fast-growing destination for workers who want to further develop their career experience while extending their own lives.
+By January 2025, Norway officially opened its new 3-Year Temporary Work Visa with the expectation of attracting highly skilled foreign professionals to fill essential labour gaps in priority sectors.
+With a strong economy, a stable society, and an unparalleled standard of living, Norway is a rapidly growing destination for workers seeking to develop their career experience further while enhancing their quality of life.

 3-Year Temporary Work Visa grants the right to work and reside in Norway for three years to nationals outside the EEA/EU.
 It’s open to applicants who have obtained full-time jobs with a Norwegian employer.
-The most needed fields in the country—medicine, IT, construction, and engineering—are given priority, but specialities are also offered if they’re in demand by the labor market too.
+The most in-demand fields in the country—medicine, IT, construction, and engineering—are given priority.
+Still, specialities are also offered if they’re in demand by the labour market as well.

 The visa is also easier for permanent residence, as is deserved by anyone who wishes to stay permanently in Norway.
-Software programmer, civil engineer, nurse, or project manager, career development and personal security are possible with this visa program.
+Software programmers, civil engineers, nurses, or project managers can pursue career development and personal security with this visa program.

 Who Can Apply?
 Key Eligibility Requirements